 Absorbent products are an effective way to relieve the embarrassment and discomfort of urine leakage.

-Risks when using absorbent products include irritation around the groin area and an increased risk of urinary tract infections.
+Risks when using absorbent products include irritation around the groin area, a recent study showed pad use was associated with an increased risk of urinary tract infections.

 Product Options Include: